anhthang/keebtalogue/README.md

-# Nuxt 3 Minimal Starter
+# Keeb Archivist
+The next version of [Keeb Catalogue](https://github.com/anhthang/keeb-catalogue) using Nuxt 3 and Vue 3

+## Migration
+- Add/Edit maker
+- Generate wishlish
+- Dark mode

+## TODO
+- Sales in calendar

+# Development

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.